hoangqt/api-e2e-java/README.md

 ## Summary

-A simple gradle project to test a subset of GitHub API using REST requests implemented in Java and Rest-assured.
+A simple Gradle project for testing a subset of the GitHub API using REST requests.
+It is implemented in Java and uses Rest-assured. implemented in Java and Rest-assured.
 The test results will be in Allure format.

 ### Local setup